How to Know When to Replace a Pillow

 Think about how you feel when you wake up in the morning.
 When your pillow gets old, it loses its ability to properly support your neck.
 If you’re experiencing recurring neck pain or stiffness, a new pillow could make a big difference.

-Examine your pillow.
-Lay your pillow on a flat surface and examine it.
-The pillow should not be lumpy or have bumps in it.
-Often a large dent can form where you lay your head each night.
-If you have to fluff or punch the pillow to make it comfortable, it’s time to throw it away.
+Lay your pillow on a flat surface and examine its appearance.
+It shouldn’t be lumpy or bumpy.
+Is there a permanent impression where your head rests every night?
+If you have to fluff or punch your pillow to make it comfortable, it’s time to throw it away.

-Perform the fold test.
-Fold the pillow in half lengthwise and place your hand on the top of the pillow.
-Hold the pillow this way for 30 seconds and then release the pillow.
+Fold your pillow in half lengthwise and place your hand on the top.
+Hold in this position for 30 seconds and then release.
 The pillow should spring back to its original form.
-If it stays folded or it takes a few seconds to lie back down, you should throw your pillow away.
+If it stays folded or doesn’t spring back quickly, replace the pillow with a new one.